Lets talk about some, for instance that I like.

 Now let me comment on some of Panda Express’s great food.

 - Beef Broccoli

 - Green Beans and Chicken

-At the Panda Express’s restaurants you walk up to a counter that the food is separated by glass, you point to the food you want, and a person in back of the counter puts the food into a box.
-Then walking to the pay area you pay for the food picked out, and the box is given to you and your on your merry way home.
+At Panda Express’s restaurants, you walk up to a counter that the food is separated by glass, you point to the food you want, and a person in the back of the counter puts the food into a box.
+Then walking to the pay area, you pay for the food picked out, and the box is given to you, and you are on your merry way home.

-The red onion when your cutting up one on a cutting board will probably draw tears, but will add great flavor to a stew or some soups.
-The red onion also will make a great sauteed onions to add more flavor to a steak.
+The red onion, when you’re cutting up one on a cutting board, will probably draw tears but will add great flavor to a stew or some soups.
+The red onion also will make a great sauteed onion to add more flavor to a steak.

 Here’s a great idea for lunch tomorrow have a salad with those vegetables that make a great salad, and start planning on which vegetables you’ll have for dinner that night.